think-elearn/think-elearn.github.io/README.md

 # THINK eLearn

+⚠️ Our website was transitioned to a Wagtail-powered CMS in July 2025.
+This code is no longer being maintained.

 This is the source code for THINK eLearn's website.
 It is built using [Jekyll](https://jekyllrb.com/), a static site generator.

 Build the site and make it available on a local server.